 1. All new flashing, drip edges, and other metalwork (including the nails) should be chosen for compatibility.
 Steel, aluminum, and copper are inherently incompatible and will rapidly deteriorate if placed in direct contact with each other.
 The use of unfinished aluminum is generally not acceptable; pre-finished aluminum may be acceptable if it is painted to match surrounding elements.
 Copper, lead-coated copper, painted terne metal and painted steel are generally acceptable.
-Sound historic flashing may be reused.
+Sound historic flashing should be reused as required.